lightwisters/lin/README.md

 On the 2nd line, a new field is created that is assigned to the pervious "2nd level" field, which in this case is "default" and is then assigned the value "Asia/Hong_Kong"

-Essentially LIN is a "smart" top-down notation language where fields are spit by levels and previous field names are remembered and default values can be assigned to arrays of similar configurations.
+Essentially LIN is a "smart" top-down notation language where fields are spit by levels, previous field names are remembered and default values can be assigned to arrays of similar configurations.

 A database array configuration under LIN can look something like this...